Faculty - Elizabeth Adan

-Elizabeth Adan joined the Department of Art and Design in Fall 2007.
+Elizabeth Adan (she, her, hers) joined the Department of Art and Design in Fall 2007.
 She received an Interdisciplinary Ph.D. in Contemporary Art, Religion, and Cultural Analysis with a Doctoral Emphasis in Women's Studies from U.C.
 Santa Barbara in 2006.
 She also holds an MA in Rhetoric from U.C.
 Berkeley and an MFA in Studio Art from U.C.
-Santa Barbara.
-In 2000-2001 she was a Critical Studies Fellow in the Whitney Museum Independent Study Program.
+Santa Barbara, and in 2000-2001, she was a Critical Studies Fellow in the Whitney Museum Independent Study Program.
 Prior to her arrival at Cal Poly, she taught in the Women's Studies Program (now the Department of Feminist Studies) and the Department of the History of Art and Architecture at U.C.
 Santa Barbara, and she has also worked as a curator and freelance arts administrator.

-“Seeing Things,” in Doris Salcedo (exhibition catalogue).
-Ed.
+“Seeing Things,” essay published in Doris Salcedo (exhibition catalogue), ed.
 Julie Rodrigues Widholm and Madeleine Grynsztejn.
-Chicago and London: MCA and The University of Chicago Press, 2015.
+Chicago and London: MCA and The University of Chicago, 2015.

-“Between Looking and Not Looking: Race, Spectacular Scenes and Counter-Spectacular Effects in Paul Pfeiffer’s Long Count Series,” in On Not Looking: The Paradox of Contemporary Visual Culture.
-Ed.
+“Between Looking and Not Looking: Race, Spectacular Scenes and Counter-Spectacular Effects in Paul Pfeiffer’s Long Count Series,” essay published in On Not Looking: The Paradox of Contemporary Visual Culture, ed.
 Frances Guerin.
 Routledge, 2015.

-“Envisioning a US Chicana/o Feminist Art History: The Work of Yolanda M. López,” paper for the “Imagining a US Latina/o Art History (II)” panel (chair: Adriana Zavala), College Art Association Annual Conference, New York, NY, February 14, 2015.
+“Envisioning a US Chicana/o Feminist Art History: The Work of Yolanda M. López,” paper delivered at the “Imagining a US Latina/o Art History (II)” session, College Art Association Annual Conference, New York, NY, 2015.

-“Feminist Art History and the Feminist Revolution: Revision, Recovery, and Inclusivity in “WACK!”” paper for the “Feminism Meets the Big Exhibition: 2005 Onwards” panel (chair: Hilary Robinson), College Art Association Annual Conference, New York, NY, February 13-16, 2013.
+“Feminist Art History and the Feminist Revolution: Revision, Recovery, and Inclusivity in “WACK!”,” paper delivered at the “Feminism Meets the Big Exhibition: 2005 Onwards” session, College Art Association Annual Conference, New York, NY, 2013.